ruddyoke/Date/README.md

 # Date
-Get name of day or month in your language
+Get name of day or month in your language.